Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 Check out Composition 'Rabattement', and 'Depth of Field' devices - and always be ready for the unexpected shot!

 Minolta SRT 101, Rokkor 100mm.
-Digitized from FP4 in Tetenal (new formula, not the fine grain 80s solution!)
+Digitized from FP4 Film in Tetenal (new formula, unfortunately not the no longer available fine grain 80s solution!)

 Athens,